zuxercoding99/social-media-with-springboot/README.md

 **A full-stack social media application (Twitter-like)** built as a personal project to demonstrate my skills in **backend development with Spring Boot 3** and a **Vanilla HTML/CSS/JS frontend**.

 The application allows users to authenticate securely (JWT + OAuth2), create and interact with posts, chat in real time, manage friendships, and customize their profiles.
-It was designed with a strong focus on **security, performance, and production readiness**, and is fully prepared for **Docker-based cloud deployment**.
+It was designed with a strong focus on **security, performance, and production readiness**, including **backend observability through metrics and centralized logging** and is fully prepared for **Docker-based cloud deployment**.

 This project showcases my ability to design, implement, and deploy a complete system end‑to‑end.